Pseudo-magnetic Fields and Effective Dynamics in Strained Honeycomb Structures: Main Results

 Hence, the growth of the energy can be controlled, via Gr\"onwall's inequality.
-Clearly in our case, the growth of this energy cannot be bounded as above.
-This shows that one cannot control the dynamics via the energy associated with the unperturbed operator alone; the analysis must engage directly with the perturbed operator.
+In the present case, the growth of this energy cannot be bounded as above.
+This shows that one cannot control the dynamics via the energy associated with the unperturbed operator alone.
+The analysis must engage directly with the perturbed operator.

 The method used in this article is only available in dealing with linear perturbations.
 For the treatments in the presence of non-linear perturbations, see \cite{arbunich2016rigorous,xie2021wave}. \end{remark}